AlfredoFilho/Yoko.py/README.md

   - -trad (Translates the text into the informed language)

  **Anilist**
-  - -anilist nameUser anime (Random anime for PTW user list)
+  - -anilist nameUser anime (Random anime from the user's PTW list)
-  - -anilist nameUser manga (Random manga for PTR user list)
+  - -anilist nameUser manga (Random manga from the user's PTR list)

 ### How to run